darinama/Minecraft-Wiki/dimensions-biomes.md

 To access the Nether you will need to go through a Nether portal.
 You can build one from scratch or repair a broken portal in the Overworld.

 To build a portal you will need to:
-- Build a frame 12-blocks high, with a 6-block width.
+- Build a frame 7-blocks high, with a 6-block width
+- Build a smaller frame inside, 3-blocks high, with 2-blocks width
 - Pour lava into the mold
 - Pour water over the lava to create obsidian
-- Light the portal with a flint and steel (refer to (Crafting))
+- Light the portal with a flint and steel (refer to [crafting](crafting).

 ## The End
+The End is the final dimension of Minecraft.
+It is a desert-ish dimension mostly made of End Stone.

+The End contains its own biomes, mostly small islands and End cities, where rare resources and items can be found.

+The End is home to many enderman and shulkers, and the Ender Dragon, which is the final boss of the game.

+There is no day and night cycle.

+To access the End you will need to go through an End portal.
+To learn how to access the End, refer to [Ender Dragon](end-dragon).